Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

     <img src="../../assets/flim-studio/GMM-and-AI.PNG" alt="phasor plot and GMM settings">
 </div><br>

 Fluorescence lifetime profiles typically consist of various lifetimes stemming from multiple fluorophores.
-The combination of Gaussian Mixture Models (GMM) and clustering methods facilitates the separation of these complex distributions, enabling you to identify and classify unique populations of fluorescence lifetimes present in a specimen.
+The combination of aussian Mixture Models (GMM) and clustering methods facilitates the separation of these complex distributions, enabling you to identify and classify unique populations of fluorescence lifetimes present in a specimen.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-##### MANUAL CLUSTER IDENTIFICATION
+##### Manual cluster identification
 To manually specify clusters on the phasor plot, click the button <img src="../../assets/flim-studio/button-add.PNG" width='22px' height='22px' alt="add circlet button"> then move your cursor over the phasor plot and place the cluster in the region of your choiche.
 Multiple clusters can be added to the phasor plot.
 You can relocate a cluster by clicking its center and dragging it to a new position, then clicking again to set it.
 Below the button <img src="../../assets/flim-studio/button-add.PNG" width='22px' height='22px' alt="add circlet button"> is a table displaying cluster information: